Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   MotionDetector: This class manages the monitoring of parking spaces.
     It detects the occupancy state of each parking spot in a video feed using image processing algorithms.
-When the parking occupancy changes, the RestApiUtility sends the information to the central server.
+When the parking occupancy changes, the RestApiUtility sends the information to the server.

 The process involves capturing a video feed, processing frames to determine parking spot occupancy, and then reporting the number of available spaces and parking availability probability to the server through the REST API.

-Furthermore, the communication with the server utilizes the update_server_parking_monitor_data method of the RestApiUtility class.
+In the class RestApiUtility the communication with the server utilizes the method update_server_parking_monitor_data.
 This method constructs a JSON object with the relevant parking monitor data, encapsulates it within a PUT request, and sends it to the server.
 The server responds with the outcome of the update.

-Real-time parking space monitoring and reporting are made possible by seamlessly integrating the client application with the server via RESTful communication, resulting in an accurate and up-to-date parking availability display for end users.
+Real-time parking space monitoring and reporting are made possible by seamlessly integrating the client application with the server via REST communication, resulting in an accurate and up-to-date parking availability display for end users.

 ## Implementation of Perfect Parking Web Application